islekcaganmert/TheProtocols/Docs/3.1/README.md

 > Value of `address`, `from`s, and `to`s must be compatible with the target network. `from`s must be same as `address`

-> Value of `receiver` must be the ChamyChain Public Key of receiver.
+> Value of `receiver` must be Public Key of receiver.

 > Value of `amount`s must be a positive float.